 Newborn photography is one of the most rewarding and difficult types of photography.
-It’s one thing to photograph landscapes or portrait for adults who take and accept instruction but working with something as fragile and unpredictable as a newborn baby is totally a different matter.
-The following list is some tips and guidelines that will help you shot wonderful newborn photos.
+It’s one thing to photograph landscapes or portraits for adults who take and accept instruction but working with something as fragile and unpredictable as a newborn baby is totally a different matter.
+The following list is some tips and guidelines that will help you shoot wonderful newborn photos.

 When to shoot?

 The best time to photograph a newborn is in the first fourteen days of life.
 During this time they sleep more soundly and curl up more easily into adorable poses.
 You’ll be moving them around and scrunching them into those sweet sleepy newborn images, so you want to make sure they’re sleepy enough.

 I have photographed babies as old as ten weeks and have been successful in getting newborn-like poses.
 The key to photographing older babies is to make sure that they are kept awake for up to two hours prior to starting the session.